pearu/f2py/doc/developers_guide.rst

 number and text of the line in question to be output.
 The second argument is text which can be used to give details of the error.

-Currently the main use of `FortranSyntaxError` is to catch the final `NoMatchError` exception and re-raise it with line number and the text of the line to be output.
-This final `NoMatchError` is caught and re-raised by overriding the `Base` class `__new__` method in the top level `Program` class.
-However, this exception is not able to give any details of the error as is knows nothing about which rules failed to match.
+Currently the main use of `FortranSyntaxError` is to catch either an `InternalSyntaxError` exception or the final `NoMatchError` exception and re-raise it with line number and the text of the line to be output.
+These exceptions are caught and re-raised by overriding the `Base` class `__new__` method in the top level `Program` class.
+A limitation of the `NoMatchError` exception (but not the `InternalSyntaxError` exception) is that it is not able to give any details of the error, as is knows nothing about which rules failed to match.

-`FortranSyntaxError` has started to be used in a few other places (e.g. curently limited to `BlockBase`), where it is know that there is a match, but that the match is known to have a syntax error.
-This approach leads to good quality feedback to the user on the type of error and its location and should be used wherever possible.
-One issue is that when `FortranSyntaxError` is raised from one of these additional places the fparser script is not able to use the reader's fifo buffer to extract position information.
+`FortranSyntaxError` should also be used when it is know that there is a match, the match has a syntax error and the line number information is available via the reader object.
+One issue is that when `FortranSyntaxError` is raised from such a location, the fparser script is not able to use the reader's fifo buffer to extract position information.
 This is dealt with by not outputting anything from the script related to the fifo buffer in this case.
 It is possible that if the lines were pushed back into the buffer then this would work.

 .. note::